sun1lacharya/sun1lacharya.github.io/content/authors/sun1lach/_index.md

       - Built a Generative adversarial model(modiﬁed U-Net Architecture) which can generate artiﬁcial T1 to T2 and vice-versa MRI images of diﬀerent contrast levels from existing MRI scans.

 awards:
+  - title: Certification on Accelerators for Deep Learning
+    date: '2024-11-09'
+    awarder: IIT Roorkee
+    icon: iitr
+    summary: |
+      Executive certificate on Accelerators for Deep Learning covering deep learning algorithms and computer architecture with an emphasis on AI acceleration on various computing systems, such as FPGAs, mobile/desktop GPUs, smartphones, ASICs, DSPs and CPUs.
   - title: Rockstar of the Year
     date: '2023-12-15'
     awarder: Intel Corporation